ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/99a-quiz-terminology.md

 :::::::::: question ::::::::::
 ![Example undirected graph](images/QuizGraphUndirected.png)

-What is the degree of Vertex 4?
+What is the degree of vertex 4?

 <input type="number" value="3" min="0"/>